JackMoriarty/rodinia_3.1_SW/README.md

 Then, the program will be submited to Sunway TaihuLight and wait for execution in queue.

-Besides, we also provide shell script `compile_run.sh`, this script will run all benchmark and save the result in `result.txt`
+Besides, we also provide shell script `compile_run.sh`, this script will run all benchmark and save the output in `result.txt`

 ## Generate picture of result